Terms and Conditions

 3.3 Customer acknowledges that HeatMap does not wish to receive any Confidential Information from Customer that is not necessary for HeatMap to perform its obligations under this Agreement, and, unless the parties specifically agree otherwise, HeatMap may reasonably presume that any unrelated information received from Customer is not proprietary nor Confidential Information.

-3.4 Both Parties will have the right to disclose the existence but not the terms and conditions of this Agreement, unless such disclosure is approved in writing by both Parties prior to such disclosure, or is included in a filing required to be made by a Party with a governmental authority (provided such party will use reasonable efforts to obtain confidential treatment or a protective order) or is made on a confidential basis as reasonably necessary to potential investors or acquirors.
+3.4 Both Parties will have the right to disclose the existence (including but not limited to mentioning Parties names and logos in marketing and advertising material) but not the terms and conditions of this Agreement, unless such disclosure is approved in writing by both Parties prior to such disclosure, or is included in a filing required to be made by a Party with a governmental authority (provided such party will use reasonable efforts to obtain confidential treatment or a protective order) or is made on a confidential basis as reasonably necessary to potential investors or acquirors.

 4. INTELLECTUAL PROPERTY RIGHTS